hatscode/hackers-tools/Writups & blogs/readme.md

 # Cybersecurity Lab Writeups & Blogs

-Welcome to the Cybersecurity Lab!
-This folder contains simple writeups and blogs to help you learn cybersecurity concepts and solve challenges.
+## This folder contains links to simple writeups and blogs to help you learn cybersecurity concepts and solve challenges.

 Explore: